deeper practice, more poems

 benefit from a 1×1 conversation withe me about your work.

 submit your work in progress for private feedback at the end of the course.

-our theme for this session is deeper practice. we’ll open up our definition of what it means to “write” by considering what it means to be a poet in the world. we’ll assemble a Personal Canon, draft many new poems, and engage with a range of influences and Tutelary Spirits including Patti Smith, Anne Truitt, Audre Lorde, Stanley Kunitz, and other contemporary poets. we’ll also meet for two live workshops via video, prepare a final portfolio, and receive feedback.
+our theme for this session is deeper practice. we’ll open up our definition of what it means to “write” by considering what it means to be a poet in the world. we’ll assemble a Personal Canon, draft new poems, and engage with a range of influences and Tutelary Spirits including Patti Smith, Anne Truitt, Audre Lorde, Stanley Kunitz, and other contemporary poets. we’ll also meet for two live workshops via video, prepare a final portfolio, and receive feedback.
 I will also be available for office hours and private tutorials.